MineRobber9000/captainhook/README.md

 *Set a github IRC service hook for all repos in your org.*

-Sick of manually adding IRC hooks for each new repo.
+Sick of manually adding IRC hooks for each new repo?
 Run this to set them all at once.

 Prompts for the following info when you run it: